Robotic Contact Juggling: Related Work

 \subsection{Kinematic Rolling}

-The rolling kinematics equations describe the evolution of the contact coordinates during rolling motions.
-First-order kinematics addresses the rolling problem where the relative contact velocities are given.
-The second-order kinematics is a generalization of the first-order model where the relative accelerations at the contact are specified.
+First-order rolling kinematics expresses the evolution of the contact coordinates when the controls are the relative velocities.
+Second-order rolling kinematics expresses the evolution of the contact coordinates and their velocities when the controls are the relative rolling accelerations.

 Montana derives the first-order contact kinematics for two 3D objects in contact~\cite{Montana1988}.
 His method models the full five-dimensional configuration space, but it is not easily generalized to second-order kinematics.
-Harada et al. define the concept of neighborhood equilibrium to perform quasistatic regrasps of an object rolling on a flat manipulator using Montana's kinematics equations \cite{Harada2002}.
-First- and second-order contact equations were derived by Sarkar et al. in \cite{Sarkar1996} and republished in later works \cite{Sarkar1997,Sarkar1997a}.
-Errors in the published equations for second-order contact kinematics in~\cite{Sarkar1996,Sarkar1997,Sarkar1997a} were corrected in our recent work \cite{Woodruff2019}.
-Another of our recent works covers motion planning and feedback control for first-order-kinematic rolling between two surfaces \cite{Woodruff2020}.
+Harada et al.\ define the concept of neighborhood equilibrium to perform quasistatic regrasps of an object rolling on a flat manipulator using Montana's kinematics equations \cite{Harada2002}.
+Unlike this paper, the method assumes slow motions so the object can always be regarded as in equilibrium, and dynamic motions cause error which is addressed by performing additional planning and executions until the desired configuration is reached.
+First- and second-order contact equations were derived by Sarkar et al.\ in \cite{Sarkar1996} and republished in later works \cite{Sarkar1997,Sarkar1997a}.
+Errors in the published equations for second-order contact kinematics in~\cite{Sarkar1996,Sarkar1997,Sarkar1997a} were corrected in our work \cite{Woodruff2019}.
+Optimization-based motion planning and feedback control for first-order-kinematic rolling between two bodies is described in~\cite{Woodruff2020}.